Automatic Detection of LLM-Generated Code: A Comparative Case Study of Contemporary Models Across Function and Class Granularities: Dataset

-Exisiting works on program comprehension reveal that software metrics can be a valuable source of information for understanding the properties of a piece of software \citep{curtis1979measuring, zuse1993criteria, sneed1995understanding}.
-Building on top of this existing finding, we aim to leverage software metrics from the point of view of distinguishing between human-written and Claude 3-generated code.
-We used \texttt{Understand by SciTools} \citep{scitoolsUnderstandSoftware} to extract software metrics from the functions and classes in our dataset. \texttt{Understand} is an industry-standard tool for software analytics with support for all popular programming languages.
-As shown in \Cref{tab:feature_table} we extracted a total of $22$ metrics.
-It is to be noted that there are metrics provided by \texttt{Understand} that are not part of our analysis.
-For example, on a class level \texttt{Understand} provides metrics like \emph{Base Classes}, \emph{Derived Classes}, \emph{Coupled Classes}, and \emph{Couple Classes Modified} that are not relevant to our research because we only consider standalone classes for which these metrics always have the value of zero.
-In the rest of the paper, we use the term `feature' instead of `metric' to follow ML nomenclature \citep{langley1994selection}.
+Existing works on program comprehension reveal that software metrics can be a valuable source of information for understanding the properties of a piece of software \citep{curtis1979measuring,zuse1993criteria,sneed1995understanding}.
+Building on top of this existing finding, we leverage software metrics from the point of view of distinguishing between human-written and LLM-generated code, because the LLMs might exhibit different code quality characteristics in their generated code~\citep{idialu2024whodunit}.
+We used \textit{Understand} by \textit{SciTools} \citep{scitoolsUnderstandSoftware} to extract software metrics from the functions and classes in our dataset. \textit{Understand} is an industry-standard tool for software analytics with support for all popular programming languages.

+We extracted metrics from two main categories: code stylometry metrics (measuring coding style and structure) and code complexity metrics (measuring algorithmic complexity).
+The specific metrics differ by granularity to capture characteristics relevant at each level.
+Note that all generated code consists of syntactically valid Python confirmed through \texttt{ast} parsing, requiring no further processing before metric extraction.